Mrmayman/rash/docs/JIT_SIGNATURE.md

 # Arguments

+## [`JumpId`]

-- [`JumpId`]: The execution state to resume from.
+The execution state to resume from.
 Pass [`JumpId::default`] to start from beginning.

+## `*mut Vec<i64>`
-- `*mut Vec<LoopFrame>`: The loop stack, represents what loops we're inside, and how many times it iterated out of what total limit.
+- The loop stack, represents what loops we're inside, and how iterations are left.
 - This is used for storing state between yields, so it can be `null` for warp functions.

+## `*const ScratchObject`
-- `*const ScratchObject`:  A list of arguments when a Scratch function ("Custom Block") is called.
+- A list of arguments when a Scratch function ("Custom Block") is called.
 - Points to the first element of a contiguous array of [`ScratchObject`] values.
 - The compiled function accesses arguments through fixed offsets from this pointer.
 - **WARNING:** If the Custom Block requires arguments, this *must* be valid and have the right number of elements.
 There is no bounds checking for performance reasons.
   - If the Custom Block doesn't require arguments, it doesn't matter what you pass here, though.

+## `*const Scripts`
-- `*const Scripts`: Compiled functions ready to be spawned/executed.
+- Compiled functions ready to be spawned/executed.
 - This is used for "spawning" Custom Blocks to be called, ie. getting a handle to another JIT function to be called from a JIT function.
 - Can be `null` if you aren't calling any Custom Blocks.

+## `*mut RunState`
+- Access to any sprite-specific data and global miscellanious state, especially for things like graphics.
+- Can be `null` if this function doesn't do any graphical or audio operations.

+## `bool`
-- `i64`: Is yielding enabled (pausable)?
+- Is yielding enabled (pausable)?
 (1 or 0)
 - (Also known as "Screen Refresh" in Scratch)
 - Default `1`.
 Opt in to false (`0`) for better performance if you know the functions won't yield.
 - This is used for propagating non-yielding behavior through a long chain of calls (see top of this doc, "Execution model").

-- `*mut Option<ScratchThread>`:
+## `*mut Option<ScratchThread>`
 - Place to store the state of any child function that is called by the parent.
 - Let's say we have a function `foo()` that calls `bar()`.
 If `bar()` yields while called by `foo()`, then `foo()` stores `bar()`'s [`ScratchThread`] inside this `Option` (`None` by default), before pausing itself.
 Then, on resume it recursively walks down this linked list of `ScratchThread`s until it finds the final element, the function to first resume.
 - Can be `null` if this function doesn't yield or doesn't call anything that yields.